 - Continue to compile and publish reports, country profiles, and cross-cutting research on reproductive, maternal, newborn, and child health

-- Play a major role in ensuring accountability for fulfillment of commitments related to the Sustainable Development Goals and the UN Secretary-General’s Global Strategy for Women’s and Children’s Health, the workplan of the Commission on Information and Accountability, and pledges to end preventable child deaths through the Commitment to Child Survival and A Promise Renewed, and health goals and targets included in the post-2015 sustainable development framework.
+- Play a major role in ensuring accountability for fulfillment of commitments related to the Sustainable Development Goals and the UN Secretary-General’s Global Strategy for Women’s and Children’s Health, the workplan of the Commission on Information and Accountability, pledges to end preventable child deaths through A Promise Renewed, and health goals and targets included in the post-2015 sustainable development framework.

 - Deepen its engagement and impact at the country level through in-depth country case studies and strengthening regional and country-level capacity to conduct epidemiological research on topics related to reproductive, maternal, newborn, and adolescent health.